Detecting Consumers' Financial Vulnerability using Open Banking Data: Evidence from UK Payday Loans: Introduction

-Using OB data offers a significant advantage in obtaining a comprehensive understanding of the financial situation of payday loan borrowers.
-For example, the OB platform employed here analysed data from 70 UK financial institutions, offering a broader picture of borrowers' financial circumstances.
-Another crucial benefit of using OB data is the accuracy of the financial information provided.
-In contrast, some previous studies on payday loans rely on surveys and self-reported data, which may be less precise \citep{Zinman2010}.
+The use of OB data offers significant advantages for analysing financial vulnerability.
+It enables a comprehensive and dynamic assessment of individuals' financial situations over time \citep{svetlovsak2023subject}, as well as comparisons across borrowers from different financial institutions.
+For example, the OB platform utilised in this study aggregates data from 70 UK financial institutions, providing a detailed and holistic view of borrowers' financial behaviour.
+Additionally, OB data improves measurement accuracy relative to survey-based studies, which often rely on self-reported information and may be subject to recall bias or misreporting \citep{Zinman2010}.